davidgumberg/prnotes/ibd/coinsview.md

     //   cache entry ]
     if (it != cacheCoins.end())
         return it;

-    Coin tmp;
+    // [ Otherwise we fall back onto the backing CCoinsView (in practice this
+    //   will be the CCoinsViewErrorCatcher that wraps our CCoinsViewDB ] Coin tmp;

+    // [ If the backing view can't get us the coin we want, return the `end`
+    //   iterator to indicate failure ]
     if (!base->GetCoin(outpoint, tmp))
         return cacheCoins.end();
     CCoinsMap::iterator ret = cacheCoins.emplace(std::piecewise_construct, std::forward_as_tuple(outpoint), std::forward_as_tuple(std::move(tmp))).first;